Observations from the UW Huskies’ 10th practice of the spring

 O’Brien only received one drive with the starters, and it was marred by a dropped shotgun snap, a penalty and a sack by senior outside linebacker Jeremiah Martin.

-Sophomore quarterback Dylan Morris, who took the vast majority of the starting snaps, was inconsistent with his accuracy on Friday — though he did create space before finding redshirt freshman wideout Jalen McMillan for a 19-yard gain, and stacked up back-to-back chunk completions to senior receiver Terrell Bynum in the first drive of the day.
+Sophomore quarterback Dylan Morris, who took the vast majority of the starting snaps, was inconsistent with his accuracy — though he did create space before finding redshirt freshman wideout Jalen McMillan for a 19-yard gain, and stacked up back-to-back chunk completions to senior receiver Terrell Bynum in the first drive of the day.

-Early enrollee quarterback Sam Huard, on the other hand, struggled mightily on Friday.
-The former Kennedy Catholic standout threw a total of four interceptions — a crossing pattern that sailed over its intended target and into the waiting arms of nickelback Kamren Fabiculanan, followed by picks over the middle to outside linebackers Carson Bruener, Cooper McDonald and Jeremiah Martin.
+Early enrollee quarterback Sam Huard, on the other hand, struggled mightily.
+The former Kennedy Catholic standout threw four interceptions — a crossing pattern that sailed over its intended target and into the waiting arms of nickelback Kamren Fabiculanan, followed by picks over the middle to outside linebackers Carson Bruener, Cooper McDonald and Martin.

 Walk-on freshman quarterback Camden Sirmon threw an interception to walk-on linebacker Ben Hines with the fourth team as well.